dudleyi/handbook/README.md

 # D's FreeBSD Handbook (DFBH)

 This script enables users to access, navigate, and view the authoritative FreeBSD Handbook offline, seamlessly supporting both terminal and graphical sessions.
+All it needs is ``[lang]-freebsd-doc (misc/freebsd-doc-[lang])`` installed on the system.

 ## Core Principles
 1. Avoid external dependencies.